RajarshiMaiti/RajarshiMaiti/README.md

 I have finished my Post Graduation in Big Data Analytics in Canada.
 I have 3+ years of Work Experience in Wipro Limited, Convergys India Services Limited, HCL Technologies Limited where I was working on Telecommunications domain with work on Unified Communications & Collaboration.

-I have also completed my own projects using PowerBI, Looker Studio, MySQL and Python and you will all these projects here and still exploring Python, MySQL and PowerBI.
+I have also completed my own projects using PowerShell, PowerBI, Looker Studio, MySQL and Python and you will all these projects here and still exploring PowerShell, Python, MySQL and PowerBI.

 You can find me on [GitHub](https://github.com/RajarshiMaiti/RajarshiMaiti/assets/75478574/a80ed8ba-5149-4325-b734-96825b32670f) and connect with me on [LinkedIn](https://www.linkedin.com/in/rajarshi-maiti-6a152313b/)